Working as management in the financial industry but currently taking higher-level education in business management and coaching.

 What I’m going to do is list all the common ones I've seen and address them one by one.
 I’ll give you the lowdown on what’s really involved and if it’s really worth your time.
 So with that, I’m going to start with some of the most obvious ones.

 So what is drop-shipping?
-So basically people will have a website, an Amazon seller account, or an eBay account.
-From there they'll advertise products.
+Basically, people will have a website, an Amazon seller account, or an eBay account.
+From there, they'll advertise products.
 Any products.
-When you order from them they don’t actually have these products.
+When you order from them, they don’t actually have these products.
 They order them from the Chinese suppliers directly.
 So you order an iPhone case for £10.
 They then order it from Ali-Express for £3 and get it sent directly to you.
 They then get to pocket the £7 difference.
-This is one of the most prevalent business models out there at the minute as it requires very little money upfront.
+This is one of the most prevalent business models out there at the minute, as it requires very little money upfront.
 It’s a business model that can be successful for those with the time and knowledge to make it work.
-But there are the downsides.
+But there are downsides.
 To start, the most important thing you need is a product to sell.
 This is harder than it sounds.
-Chances are if there’s a product that you find that sells then it’s already been picked up by the thousands of other drop-shippers out there.
-And if it isn’t yet it soon will be.
+Chances are if there’s a product that you find that sells, then it’s already been picked up by the thousands of other drop-shippers out there.
+And if it isn’t yet, it soon will be.
 They’ll undercut you as soon as you start.
 The advice is usually to find a niche you like and sell products that most people don’t have.
 But again, niche products aren’t always easy to market and sell.
-The next issue is the fact that you never see the product so quality control becomes a problem.
-If people want to return the product or leave you a bad review there isn’t much you can do to fix the issue.
+The next issue is the fact that you never see the product, so quality control becomes a problem.
+If people want to return the product or leave you a bad review, there isn’t much you can do to fix the issue.
 Not unless you want to travel to China to visit the factory where your product is made.
 Then there’s the shipping time.
 I ordered a product from Amazon and realised it was drop-shipped when it took over a month to get delivered.
-Let me tell you I wasn’t happy.
+Let me tell you, I wasn’t happy.
 With all this, you also need to factor in fees for selling on eBay, Amazon or owning a Shopify website (this alone is $30 a month).
 So my verdict?
 This can be a sustainable business but requires a lot of work.
 It certainly isn’t passive income.
 Advertising and marketing your products alone can take a lot of time and money.
-If you choose this business do a LOT of research.
+If you choose this business, do a LOT of research.

-Flipping is basically the art of buying items from charity shops, car boot sales or discount stores and selling them on eBay for a profit. eBay has millions of users daily so you have a large audience and you have no advertising or marketing fees to pay.
+Flipping is basically the art of buying items from charity shops, car boot sales or discount stores and selling them on eBay for a profit. eBay has millions of users daily, so you have a large audience, and you have no advertising or marketing fees to pay.
 One of the other benefits is you can choose to sell unique items like antiques or clothes that don’t have much competition from other sellers.
 You also don’t pay any fees until your item is sold.
 The challenge is finding items that you can sell for a profit.
-For some, this comes naturally but for most, it can be a challenge.
-You’d be surprised what items you think would sell quickly for a lot of money that dont.
+For some, this comes naturally, but for most, it can be a challenge.
+You’d be surprised what items you think would sell quickly for a lot of money that don't.
 Antique items aren't as popular as one would expect.
-Certain types of clothing and electrical items like mobile phones appear to be popular however.
+Certain types of clothing and electrical items like mobile phones appear to be popular, however.
 The trick is finding them for cheap so you can make a profit.
 My verdict?
-I'd say if you have a bit of time to search for items around charity shops and discount bins when you’re doing your shopping and you can develop an eye for bargains then this is always a good side venture.
-Just be prepared for aforementioned eBay fees, the odd scammer, and difficult customers.
+I'd say if you have a bit of time to search for items around charity shops and discount bins when you’re doing your shopping and you can develop an eye for bargains, then this is always a good side venture.
+Just be prepared for the aforementioned eBay fees, the odd scammer, and difficult customers.
 It'll be part and parcel of becoming an eBay seller.